pokt-network/pocket-core/CONTRIBUTING.md

 Proposals must be accompanied by a Quality Assurance plan outlining if implemented, how they will be tested end-to-end.
 More on this on the Quality Assurance section of this guide.

+### Request for proposals

+A request for proposals (RFP) is used when the author wants to specify a desired behaviour of the software, but they don't have enough context or information to make a proposal for the change, inviting others to propose solutions and surfacing the need for the desired behaviour.

+#### Browsing RFPs

+Issues in the repository marked with the `rfp` tag will be considered requests for proposals.
+More than one proposal could be linked to a RFP which should be tracked via issue linking in the RFP issue.

+#### Submitting a RFP

+To submit a RFP, please use the Request for Proposals issue template when creating a new issue.
+This template will automatically include the tag and any necessary information to be able to move on with the RFP.

 ### Development Guide

 #### Forking Pocket Core